2hulie/Documentation/README.md

 ## Using the Payroll System

-Discover how to use the MotorPH Payroll System effectively, covering topics such as secure login procedures, salary and deduction calculations, and leave applications.
+Discover how to use the MotorPH Payroll System effectively, covering topics such as secure login procedures, salary and deduction calculations, leave, and overtime applications.

 ## Technical Information